lnis-uofu/FreePDK45-RRAM-Addon/README.txt

 ***** Welcome to the FreePDK 45nm + Rram Addon Open-Source Process Design Kit *****
 ***********************************************************************************

-The Rram Addon was created by Edouard Giacomin and Pierre-Emmanuel Gaillardon from the university of Utah.
+The RRAM Addon was created by Edouard Giacomin and Pierre-Emmanuel Gaillardon from the university of Utah.

 Contributions and modifications to this kit are welcomed and encouraged.